 I know of members who are still in the group today, who acknowledge there are wrong teachings, but who remain in it with faith that the church will eventually change its doctrines to conform with the truth.
 This sounds a lot like Catholicism to me.
 When all else fails, wait for a new pope.
 In the meantime, decades may pass, families may be broken up (as with the rulings on divorce and remarriage), and withdrawals may continue to estrange fathers and sons, mothers and daughters.

 It’s time to step up to the plate and end this abuse of conscience.
-It is never, ever wrong to tell the truth.
-It must be said in love, but it must be said.
+It is not wrong to tell the truth about this sect.
+We must do it in love, but it must be done.